derfelterciano/HistDiff_Processor/README.md

 - [x] HistDiff panicks at only 1 cntrl well selected.
   - **_ISSUE:_** modify UI to format the control and well names to remove any leading zeroes.
   - [x] Format well control input so histdiff doesn't panic.
-- [ ] If only one control well is selected then the program zeroes out the row